xwshiba/fun-with-ai/README.md

 ## Project Description

-This is a web app that facilitates user interaction with AI models from OpenAI.
+This is a responsive web app that facilitates user interaction with AI models from OpenAI.

 It has been hosted on [Heroku](https://fun-ai-response.herokuapp.com/).
 You can play with it and see how it works.